bartosz-m/vscode-livescript/Readme.md

-Language Server Protocol for LiveScript implemented as plugin for Atom editor.
+Language Server Protocol for LiveScript implemented as plugin for VSCode.

 Behind the scene it uses pluggable LiveScript [compiler](https://github.com/bartosz-m/livescript-compiler)